 RFC’s content for purchase is provided in the form of video stream off our website (no CD, DVD, etc. is made available).
 This allows users to access the material immediately.
-After successful payment, the video is made available to whichever user is currently logged in (or an account is created with the email address they entered if they are not logged in).
-Users must be logged in with this same user to view the video.
-All videos that are purchased and now available will display "watch now" in the list (instead of "add to cart").
+After successful payment, content is made available to whichever user is currently logged in.
+All videos that are purchased and available will display "watch now" in the list (instead of "add to cart").

 Requesting an autobiography from those making formal application to a religious congregation has been a common practice for years.
 What if the autobiography became a tool for discernment, rather than simply a document submitted, read, and then filed away never to be referred to again?
 The Autobiography: Revived, Refreshed, and Renewed will explore how vocation and formation ministers can re-imagine the autobiography, designing it as a valuable tool that can be used throughout the entire formative journey.